 With more than 500 toilet training successes under her belt, ‘toilet whisperer’ Amanda has honed her technique down to three days, but she says you have to realistic about what you can achieve.

 “While I might be able to sit with the child all day and help them train, most parents won’t be able to do this as they have lots of other commitments.
-Understand that your child is learning a new skill, and that you are learning too and this can take time,” says Amanda.
+Understand that your child is learning a new skill and that you are learning too and this can take time,” says Amanda.
 “Toilet training takes from a few weeks to a month on average to master but all children are different.
-Boys tend to be ever so slightly slower than girls and if your child has toilet-trained siblings they may be quicker.”
+If your child has toilet-trained siblings they may be quicker.”

 You’ve seen the signs, now it’s time to buy the tools…

 "I always recommend that a child chooses their own potty," says Amanda.
 "Let them choose their own potty and their big boy and big girl pants, get them involved from the offset.
 This makes the whole process fun for them, and they get excited about it.
 Then get the reward system together, explain that to them, and then start the next day.
 It’s like them choosing their own toy - if they choose their favourite colour potty or their favourite character, it really works."

 Potty: Buy a potty a couple of weeks ahead and leave it around the house so your child gets familiar with it.
 Take a look at our Mother & Baby potty training award winners here.

 Big kids underwear: Amanda says: “Go to the shop and buy ‘big girl or ‘big boy’ pants together.
 Involving them from day one can really improve their chances of success.”

 Stickers: “Brilliant for reward charts to celebrate their little victories and also to decorate their potty and make it their own,” says Amanda.
 “Most children don’t want to potty train and need lots of encouragement.
 Give them a reason to want to do it.”